christensenacademy/christensen-academy/modules/css-basics/challenges/three-types-of-css-challenge.md

+#Three Types of CSS Challenge

+**Estimated Time:** 30 minutes

 Your challenge is to develop a webpage that uses all three types of CSS.

-Consider the following HTML document:
+Start by making a new HTML file using the following code:

 ```html
 <!DOCTYPE html>